-8.7518.C Dental Inclusions
+8.75198.C Dental Inclusions

-1. Preventative services include:
+- 1. Preventative services include:

-1 age 132 01 27

-a.
+- a.
 Dental insurance premiums, copayments/and coinsurance;

-b.
+- b.
 Periodic examination and diagnosis;

-C. Radiographs when indicated;
+- c.
+Radiographs when indicated;

-d.
+- d.
 Non-intravenous sedation;

-e.
+- e.
 Basic and deep cleanings;

-f.
+- f.
 Mouth guards;

-g.
+- g.
 Topical fluoride treatment; and

-h.
+- h.
 Retention or recovery of space between teeth when indicated

-2. Basic s Basic services include:
+- 2. Basic services include:

-a.
+- a.
 Fillings;

-b.
+- b.
 Root canals;

-C. Denture realigning or repairs;
+- Denture realigning or repairs;

-d.
+- d.
 Repairs/re-cementing crowns and bridges;

-e.
+- e.
 Non-emergency extractions including simple, surgical, full and partial;

-f.
+- f.
 Treatment of injuries; or

-g.
+- g.
 Restoration or recovery of decayed or fractured teeth.

-3. Major s services include:
+- 3. Major services include:

-a.
+- a.
 Implants when necessary to support a dental bridge for the replacement of multiple missing teeth or are necessary to increase the stability of crowns of, crowns, bridges, and dentures.
 The cost of implants is only reimbursable with prior approval in accordance with The Department procedures.

-b.
+- b.
 Crowns.

+- c.
+Bridges.

+- Dentures.

-8.7518.D Dental Exclusions and Limitations
+8.75198.D Dental Exclusions and Limitations